-The association between exposure to asbestos and the risk of developing mesothelioma was first reported in the medical literature in 1943.
-[7] The only other exposure associated with the risk of developing mesothelioma has been the therapeutic, not diagnostic, use of x-rays.
-The percentage of patients with mesothelioma who have a history of occupational asbestos exposure is lower in studies that are based on review of medical records compared to studies based on a complete work history where 90% of mesothelioma has been attributed to asbestos exposure.
-[8] Among cohorts of asbestos-exposed workers, up to 10% of deaths have been attributed to mesothelioma.
+Mesothelioma is a rare condition, strongly associated with asbestos exposure.
+The association between exposure to asbestos and the risk of developing mesothelioma was first reported in the medical literature in 1943 [7].
+Mesothelioma is almost always caused by exposure to asbestos [8].
+Sometimes the exposure has occurred indirectly; handling/washing the clothes of someone who works with asbestos or being a bystander at a location where asbestos was applied or disturbed by another worker.
+In one study of 759 cases of mesothelioma in Australia where no asbestos exposure was identified by history, 81% had elevated levels of asbestos in their lung tissue [9].
+The only other exposure associated with the risk of developing mesothelioma has been the therapeutic, not diagnostic, use of x-rays.
+The percentage of patients with mesothelioma who have a history of occupational asbestos exposure is lower in studies that are based on review of medical records compared to studies based on a complete work history where 90% of mesothelioma has been attributed to asbestos exposure [10].
+Among cohorts of asbestos-exposed workers, up to 10% of deaths have been attributed to mesothelioma.
+Lung cancer is the most common cancer increased among asbestos exposed workers.
+Unlike lung cancer, there is no additional risk of mesothelioma among current or ex-cigarette smokers.